nicholasjackson827/ngjackson/blog/build-github-contributions-layout-with-css-grid.md

   grid-column-end span 5
 ```

 Now for the days of the week.
 We want to skip the first 2 rows.
-The first row is just a blank row, and since the weeks start with Sunday (in this case at least), we need to leave a gap for those.
+The first row is just a blank row reserved for the month labels, and since the weeks start with Sunday (in this case at least), we need to leave a gap for those.
 Also, we want to make sure the days stay in the first column.

 ```stylus
 .day